Ayush-More/job_portal/PROJECT_SUMMARY.md

-# JobPortal Pro - Project Summary
+# Ittihad Placement - Project Summary

 ## 🎉 Project Complete!

-A fully functional job portal MVP with placement guarantees has been successfully built from scratch.
+A fully functional Ittihad placement MVP with placement guarantees has been successfully built from scratch.

 ## 📊 Project Statistics